-- 1. An exhibitor is limited to 5 entries per class.
-A maximum of 15 total lots is permitted in the department.
-Each lot may be entered only once. - 2.
-All projects will be individual conference with a maximum of 5 exhibits judged at one sitting. - Please refer to Individual Conference Judging rules at the beginning of this premium book page 4, item 11a.
+- An exhibitor is limited to 5 entries per class.
+A maximum of 15 total lots is permitted in the department. - All projects will be individual conference with a maximum of 5 exhibits judged at one sitting. - Please refer to Individual Conference Judging rules at the beginning of this premium book page 4, item 11a.
 Friends and family near the judging area are asked to respect the need for quiet and private discussion between the judge and the exhibitor. - Bring the following items to present during judging if applicable to entry(ies): stencil, block, kit instruction, sketches or photo. - 5.
 Creativity and originality are encouraged in all classes/lots. - 6.
-Precut leather pieces are allowed. - 7.
-NEW THIS YEAR Matting and mounting is required for all hanging projects.
-Framing is prohibited. - Proper hanging devices are required and must be firmly attached for all hanging projects.
+Precut leather pieces are allowed. - Matting and mounting is required for all hanging projects.
+Framing is prohibited. - 8.
+Proper hanging devices are required and must be firmly attached for all hanging projects.
 Projects shall be displayed using two or more black, medium or large, binder clips placed along the top edge of the item for hanging.
 Clips provided by exhibitor.
-Clothes hangers are not required for tie dye entries. - Kits are only allowed in specified lots.
-"Kit" is defined as prepackaged with instructions and all supplies required to complete project. - NEW THIS YEAR Group of three different greeting cards shall be displayed on no larger than a 12"x12" poster board.
-Three small plastic bags or photo corners are acceptable for mounting.
+Clothes hangers are not required for tie dye entries. - NEW THIS YEAR Jewelry items shall be displayed by mounting items securely to an appropriately sized board, card or jewelry display stand. - Kits are only allowed in specified lots.
+"Kit" is defined as prepackaged with instructions and all supplies required to complete project. - 11.
+NEW THIS YEAR Attach fair tags securely so that they hang on the front along the left side of the piece.
+Tags should not hang at the bottom of the piece and should not unnecessarily obscure the piece. - Group of three different greeting cards shall be displayed on no larger than a 12"x12" poster board.
+Three small plastic bags or photo corners are acceptable for mounting. - 13.
 Contact chairpersons with questions.